egamiretta/skills-introduction-to-github/README.md

 <details id=0>
 <summary><h2>Welcome</h2></summary>

 People use GitHub to build some of the most advanced technologies in the world.
 Whether you’re visualizing data or building a new game, there’s a whole community and set of tools on GitHub that can help you do it even better.
-GitHub Skills’ “Introduction to GitHub” course guides you through everything you need to start contributing in less than an hour.I'm another person trying to learn this program.
+GitHub Skills’ “Introduction to GitHub” course guides you through everything you need to start contributing in less than an hour.
+I'm another person trying to learn this program.
 My name is Egami.

 - **Who is this for**: New developers, new GitHub users, and students.
 - **What you'll learn**: We'll introduce repositories, branches, commits, and pull requests.